Michael Fulmer

-Michael Joseph Fulmer (born March 15, 1993) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
-He has previously played in MLB for the Detroit Tigers and Minnesota Twins.
+Michael Joseph Fulmer (born March 15, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Minnesota Twins, Chicago Cubs, and Boston Red Sox.
 Fulmer won the American League Rookie of the Year Award in 2016, and was an All-Star in 2017.

 Career

 Amateur career

 Fulmer attended Deer Creek High School in Edmond, Oklahoma.
 As a senior, he went 10–2 with a 0.72 earned run average (ERA), 127 strikeouts and also hit .436 with six home runs.
 Fulmer committed to play college baseball for the Arkansas Razorbacks.

 New York Mets

 Fulmer was drafted by the New York Mets in the first round of the 2011 Major League Baseball Draft.
-He made his professional debut that season with the rookie league Gulf Coast Mets which he had a 0–1 record with a 10.13 ERA and 10 strikeouts in three starting appearances and one out of the bullpen.
+He made his professional debut that season with the rookie league Gulf Coast Mets, where he had a 0–1 record with a 10.13 ERA and 10 strikeouts in four appearances, three of them starts.

 Fulmer started 21 games for the Savannah Sand Gnats in 2012.
 He went 7–6 during the year with a 2.74 ERA and 101 strikeouts over 108 1/3 innings.
-Prior to the 2013 season, Fulmer was ranked by Baseball America as the Mets seventh best prospect.
+Prior to the 2013 season, Fulmer was ranked by Baseball America as the Mets' seventh best prospect.
 He pitched in only nine games that season between the rookie league Gulf Coast Mets and the class A advanced St. Lucie Mets due to injuries.
-He finished the year with a 3.33 ERA and a 3-3 record with 42 strikeouts.
+He finished the year with a 3.33 ERA and a 3–3 record with 42 strikeouts.
 Fulmer started 2014 with St. Lucie and finished the year with the Double-A Binghamton Mets.
 He started 20 games, going 6–11 with a 4.38 ERA and 87 strikeouts.